ankowals/saf/README.md

 To have possibility to pause test execution autoIt scirpt is used.

 To manage remote hosts via ssh and transfer files via scp/sftp sshj and expectit-core libraries are used.
-To mangae windows remotes winrm4j library is used.
+To manage windows remotes winrm4j library is used.

 On top of that macro support, test data management, configuration files support, Page Object Model support and more was added.
 Project and test structure is also enforced to keep things consistent.